ibm-cloud-docs/databases-for-enterprisedb/howto-changing-config.md

   - Default - `32000` (number of 8 KiB buffers, or about 262 MB)
   - Restarts database? - **Yes**
   - Options - The maximum number of buffers is 1048576.
   - Notes - The setting specifies the number of 8 KiB shared memory buffers.
 For example, 1 GB of `shared_buffers` space is 1048576 KiB, and (1048576 KiB / 8 KiB) is 131072 buffers.
 The recommended memory allocation for `shared_buffers` is 1/4 of the deployment's RAM.
 Setting `shared_buffers` any higher can result in memory issues that cause the database to crash.
 Setting `shared_buffers` equal, close to equal, or higher than the amount of allocated memory prevents the database from starting.
 The maximum amount of total space for `shared_buffers` is 8 GB or 1048576 buffers based on recommendations from the PostgreSQL community.
-Your deployment can make use of additional RAM for caching and performance, even without allocating it to `shared_buffers`.
+Your deployment can use more RAM for caching and performance, even without allocating it to `shared_buffers`.
 You do not have to configure the database to use all of the allocated RAM in order for your deployment to use it.

 ### General Settings